grodz21/zaid-diaz-photography-portfolio/README.md

 # zaid-diaz-photography-portfolio
 Client's personal photography portfolio added with his permission.
+Design was done per client's preference and instructions.

 If interested in seeing how responsive site behaves, you will need to start a local web server and load html files into it.
 In my case, I am doing it through sublime text 3 using sublime server.